 Never use the crate as a form of punishment!

-The dog crate should offer a positive, secure environment, a calming zone.
+The dog crate should offer a positive, secure environment, and a calming zone.

-The crate can be effective in house training.
+The crate can be effective for in-house training.

 Confined to a crate, an unattended puppy cannot destroy or soil anything.

 Do not crate the puppy during the day for more than 3 hours.

 Start crate training your puppy on his first night.

 Place the crate in your bedroom where the puppy can still see and hear what is going on.

 Put a blanket or towel in the crate for bedding.

 QUICK TIP: We’ve been using the Snuggle Puppy Toy w/ Heartbeat and Heat Pack to help our puppies get used to their crate.
 It worked great with our most recent golden retriever puppy, Charlie.